 Chevrolet and GMC manufacturer GM will begin notifying owners on April 13.
 Owners can call Chevrolet at 800-222-1020, GMC at 866-522-9559 or the National Highway Traffic Safety Administration’s vehicle-safety hotline at 888-327-4236 to learn more.

-To fix the problem, dealers will reprogram the electronic brake control module software.
+To fix the problem, dealers will replace the brake caliper bolts.